basememara/Shank/README.md

 an exception with a missing module should happen early on and hopefully obvious enough in development.

-However, the individual components are type-safe and have greater flexiblity to include parameters while resolving the component.
+However, the individual components are type-safe and have greater flexibility to include parameters while resolving the component.
 The components should have their dependencies injected through the constructor, which is the best form of dependency injection.
 The modules get the property wrappers support and can even inject modules within modules.